cern-cta/CTA/continuousintegration/orchestration/README.md

 If something goes wrong, please check the logs from the various containers running on the pods that were defined during dev meetings:
 1. `init`
-  * Initialises the system, e.g. labels tapes using cat, creates/wipes the catalogue database, creates/wipes the CTA object store and makes sure all drives are empty and tapes are back in their home slots.
+  * Initializes the system, e.g. labels tapes using cat, creates/wipes the catalog database, creates/wipes the CTA object store and makes sure all drives are empty and tapes are back in their home slots.
 2. `kdc`
   * Runs the KDC server for authenticating EOS end-users and CTA tape operators.
 3. `eoscli`